 - 4.1 Travel assistance will be provided to children who live within statutory walking distance of the school, where no suitable arrangements have been made to enable him to attend a school nearer to his home, and who cannot reasonably be expected to walk to school because of the nature of the route. - 4.2 In assessing the nature of the route, the local authority will consider factors such as the age of the child, the route in question, visibility, crossing points and all other factors that go to the nature of the route.
 The local authority will, consider whether any potential risks would be mitigated if the child is accompanied by an adult. - 4.3 It is the responsibility of parents to accompany their child to school where it is reasonably practicable to do so.
 The local authority expects parents to either accompany children to school themselves if a child cannot walk in safety or take public transport on their own, or to make arrangements for another adult to accompany the child.
-It is only where it is not reasonably practicable for a child to be accompanied that the nature of the route will be assessed without an accompanying adult.
+It is only where it is not reasonably practical for a child to be accompanied that the nature of the route will be assessed without an accompanying adult.

-5 TRAVEL ARRANGEMENTS FOR CHILDREN OF COMPULSORY SCHOOL AGE WITH A STATEMENT OF SPECIAL EDUCATIONAL NEEDS (SEN), EDUCATION HEALTH AND CARE PLAN (EHCP), DISABILITY OR MOBILITY ISSUES.
+5 TRAVEL ARRANGEMENTS FOR CHILDREN OF COMPULSORY SCHOOL AGE WITH AN EDUCATION HEALTH AND CARE PLAN (EHCP), DISABILITY OR MOBILITY ISSUES.

-- 5.1 Where no suitable arrangements have been made by the local authority to enable a pupil to attend a school nearer his home, travel assistance will be provided for pupils living within statutory walking distance of their school who, because of their special educational needs, disability or mobility problems, cannot reasonably be expected to walk to school. - 5.2 In considering whether a child cannot reasonably be expected to walk to school, the local authority will consider whether the child can walk to school on their own or with someone to accompany them.
+5.1 Where no suitable arrangements have been made by the local authority to enable a pupil to attend a school nearer his home, travel assistance will be provided for pupils living within statutory walking distance of their school who, because of their special educational needs, disability or mobility problems, cannot reasonably be expected to walk to school.

+- 5.2 In considering whether a child cannot reasonably be expected to walk to school, the local authority will consider whether the child can walk to school on their own or with someone to accompany them.
 As set out above, the local authority expects parents to either accompany a child to school themselves or make arrangements for another adult to accompany the child.
-Wherever possible the Council expects parents/carers of children to make arrangements for their child to attend school in the same way as for parents/carers of children without a statement, EHCP or disabilities as this is an important factor in developing the child's or young person's independence, social and life skills. - 5.3 The local authority reserves the right to make an assessment to determine eligibility for travel arrangements. - 5.4 The majority of children with a statement of special educational needs or EHCP will not receive specialised travel assistance from the Council.
-The completion of a statement of special educational needs or EHCP does not confer an automatic entitlement to the provision of travel assistance by the Council.
+Wherever possible the Council expects parents/carers of children to make arrangements for their child to attend school in the same way as for parents/carers of children without an EHCP or disabilities as this is an important factor in developing the child's or young person's independence, social and life skills. - 5.3 The local authority reserves the right to make an assessment to determine eligibility for travel arrangements. - 5.4 The majority of children with an EHCP will not receive specialised travel assistance from the Council.
+The completion of an EHCP does not confer an automatic entitlement to the provision of travel assistance by the Council.